In Depth: Bones

 Slightly higher, the acromioclavicular (AC) joint forms the top of the shoulder and provides the ability to raise the arm above the head.
 It is created by the meeting of the top of the scapula and clavicle.

-The third joint of the shoulder, the sternoclavicular joint, isn’t in the shoulder.
+The third joint, the sternoclavicular joint, isn’t actually located in the shoulder.
 This joint is at the center of the chest where the clavicle meets the sternum.
 It allows the clavicle to move.

-At times of high impact, the head of the humerus can become dislocated from the glenoid and rotator cuff.
-Although the bone can normally be reset without professional assistance, the joint may be more prone to redislocation without proper medical treatment.
+As a result of high impact injury, the head of the humerus can become dislocated from the glenoid and rotator cuff.
+Although the bone can normally be reset without surgical intervention, the joint may be more prone to re-injury without proper medical treatment.
 Physical therapy is often recommended to prevent re-injury.